pipelinelabo/datalaiq-wiki/tuning/tuning.md

 Example: `Prebuff-Max-Size=128`

 The Prebuff-Max-Size parameter controls the maximum data size in megabytes the prebuffer will hold before forcing entries to disk.
 The prebuffer is used to help optimize storage of entries when source clocks may not be very well synchronized.
 A larger prebuffer means that the indexer can better optimize ingesters that are providing wildly out of order values.
 Each well has its own prebuffer, so if your installation has 4 wells defined and a Prebuff-Max-Size of 256, the indexer can consume up to 1GB of memory holding data.
 The prebuffer max size will typically only engage in high-throughput systems, as the prebuffer is periodically evicting entries and pushing them to the storage media all the time.
-This is the second knob to turn (after Search-Pipeline-Buffer-Size) if your host system's OOM killer is terminating the Gravwell processes.
+This is the second knob to turn (after Search-Pipeline-Buffer-Size) if your host system's OOM killer is terminating the DatalaiQ processes.

 ##### Prebuff-Max-Set